 Nothing in the movie hints that it is a work of fiction.
 Quite to the contrary, everything in Contagion is made to be as realistic as possible, using actual locations and governmental agencies, to make the story as plausible – and as frightening to the masses – as possible.
 As the slogan of the movie says: “Nothing spreads like fear” and, boy, does it try to spread fear.
 This movie’s message is: “Nothing was exaggerated, and next time there’s a virus outbreak, listen to us … or you’ll die”.

 The Function of Disaster Movies

-Disaster movies are often action-packed thrill rides that venture in the sometimes fascinating “what if that happened” side of things.
-While some are very over-the-top and border on fantasy, others, like Contagion, emphasize realism and actual events.
+Disaster movies are often action-packed thrill rides that venture into the sometimes fascinating “what if that happened” side of things.
+While some are over-the-top and border on fantasy, others, like Contagion, emphasize realism and actual events.
 These movies tend to “hit home” with the viewers because they lead them to think “this could happen to me”.
-Disaster movies exploit the latent fear that recent events caused on the psyche on the masses, tapping into the anxiety and trauma they cause in order to create tension and terror in the viewers.
+Disaster movies exploit the latent fear that recent events caused on the psyche of the masses, tapping into the anxiety and trauma they cause in order to create tension and terror in the viewers.
 Then, the “agenda” aspect of these movies kick in as they propose to the viewers the best (and only) way these issues can be resolved.
-Specific groups and agencies are cast as honorable, helpful and trustworthy during the time of crisis, while others are portrayed as hindrances and even traitors.
+Specific groups and agencies are cast as honorable, helpful, and trustworthy during the time of crisis, while others are portrayed as hindrances and even traitors.
 The drama that follows becomes a case of predictive programming, as the steps taken in the movie to resolve the problem will thereafter appear normal to the masses if they ever occur in real life.

 In his book Propagandes Silencieuses (Silent Propaganda), the journalist and writer Ignacio Ramonet describes the always present underlying message found in disaster movies: